2017 ULID/LID foreclosures

 About ULID/LID foreclosure:

 A Utility Local Improvement District (ULID) or Local Improvement District (LID) foreclosure begins after one annual installment payment is two years delinquent.

-- If you are the successful bidder, the parcel will be subject to the right of redemption (RCW 35.50.270).
+- If you are the successful bidder, understand there is a two-year right of redemption by the current property owner.